ETAP 22

-The EATP 22 is a Belgian trailerable sailboat that was designed by E. G. van de Stadt as a cruiser and first built in 1974.
+The ETAP 22 is a Belgian trailerable sailboat that was designed by E. G. van de Stadt as a cruiser and first built in 1974.

 Production

 The design was the first boat built by ETAP Yachting in Belgium.
 It was built between 1974 and 1984, with 1830 boats completed, but it is now out of production.

 Design

-The EATP 22 is a recreational keelboat, built predominantly of glassfibre and features a flush deck design.
+The ETAP 22 is a recreational keelboat, built predominantly of glassfibre and features a flush deck design.
 It has a fractional sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a lifting keel or optional centreboard.
 It displaces 2756 lb and carries 1213 lb of ballast.

 The lifting keel equipped model has a draft of 4.10 ft with the keel fully down, while the centreboard model has a draft of 4.92 ft with the centreboard extended and 2.3 ft with it retracted, allowing ground transportation on a trailer.

 For downwind sailing the design may be equipped with a spinnaker.